green checkmark Google Screened

 • Write down a detailed account of the accident and injuries you suffered as soon as possible, including your actions preceding the accident and how you used the product before the accident to dispute claims that your actions caused the malfunction and injuries.

 • Avoid posting or commenting about the company, product, or your accident and injuries online.
-What you say can be used against you later.

 • Photograph the product, how it failed, your injuries, and any associated damage.